eresearchqut/VirReport/README.md

 - Searches against a local virus database:
   * Run megablast homology searches on de novo assembly against local virus and viroid database.
 Homology searches against blastn are also run in parallel for comparison with the megablast algorithm (**BLAST_NT_VIRAL_DB_CAP3**)
   * Retain top megablast hit and restrict results to virus and viroid matches.
-Summarise results by group all the de novo contigs matching to the same viral hit and deriving the cumulative blast coverage and percent ID for each viral hit (**FILTER_BLAST_NT_VIRAL_DB_CAP3**)
+Summarise results by grouping all the de novo contigs matching to the same viral hit and deriving the cumulative blast coverage and percent ID for each viral hit (**FILTER_BLAST_NT_VIRAL_DB_CAP3**)
   * Align reads to top hit, derive coverage statistics, consensus sequence and VCF matching to top blast hit (**FILTER_BLAST_NT_VIRAL_DB_CAP3, COVSTATS_VIRAL_DB**)
   * Run tblastn homolgy search on predicted ORF >= 90 bp derived using getORF (**TBLASTN_VIRAL_DB**)

 The pipeline can perform additional optional steps, which include:
 - Searches against local NCBI NT and NR databases:
   * Retain top 5 megablast hits and restrict results to virus and viroid matches.
-Summarise results by group all the de novo contigs matching to the same viral hit and deriving the cumulative blast coverage and percent ID for each viral hit (**BLATN_NT_CAP3**)
+Summarise results by grouping all the de novo contigs matching to the same viral hit and deriving the cumulative blast coverage and percent ID for each viral hit (**BLATN_NT_CAP3**)
   * Align reads to top hit, derive coverage statistics, consensus sequence and VCF matching to top blast hits (**COVSTATS_NT**)
   * Run blastx homolgy search on contigs >= 90 bp long for which no match was obtained in the megablast search.
 Summarise the blastx results and restrict to virus and viroid matches (**BLASTX**)